albertaillet/vnca/README.md

-# Re-implementation of Variational Neural Cellular Automata [1]
+# Re-implementation of Variational Neural Cellular Automata

 The repository contains code for the reproduction of the results from "Variational Neural Cellular Automata" [1] for the course [DD2412 Deep Learning, Advanced.
 KTH (Royal Institute of Technology), Stockholm, Sweden](https://www.kth.se/student/kurser/kurs/DD2412?l=en).

-The autograd engine [JAX](https://github.com/google/jax), the neural network library [equinox](https://github.com/patrick-kidger/equinox), the optimization library [optax](https://github.com/deepmind/optax) and the tensor opertation library [einops](https://github.com/arogozhnikov/einops) are used.
+The autograd engine [JAX](https://github.com/google/jax), the neural network library [equinox](https://github.com/patrick-kidger/equinox), the optimization library [optax](https://github.com/deepmind/optax) and the tensor operation library [einops](https://github.com/arogozhnikov/einops) are used.

 The results using the binarized MNIST dataset [2] are the main points of the paper reproduced.